-pian , and now we will measure whether th 1 .

 Intended outcome Success criteria

 Children will be socially and emotionally PP children will feel safe, secure and

 ready for learning through the understand their emotions at an age

 development of growth mindset/visible appropriate level, therefore able to join

 learner approach in KS1 and in learning.

 characteristics of learning in EY.
 PP children attend school clubs enabling

 them to develop their social and

 emotional intelligence including access

 to cultural capital (trips/theatre visits

 etc.)

 Higher rates of progress from relative % PP children achieve ARE/ARE+ in

 starting points for pupils with lower prior reading, writing and maths at the end of

 attainment in reading, writing and maths KS1.

 % PP children who pass the phonics

 screening in Year 1 will be in line with all

-pupils.

-Strong parental support and engagement with school.
-Targeted support will be available to meet specific barriers to learning.
+Strong parental support and engagement with school. pupils.
+Targeted support will be available to meet specific barriers to learning ensuring that children make measured progress relative to their starting points.
 PP children read regularly at home and complete homework tasks.
 Parents attend school meetings/events.
 Parents feel confident to seek support when required from school or external agencies such as FSS or PSE.
 Parents understand that low attendance will be challenged.
-All children will receive Quality First Teaching and interventions led by trained teachers/staff Emotional wellbeing supported through My Happy Mind and ELSA Strong parental support and engagement with school Barriers are quickly identified and appropriate interventions enable children to make progress at least relative to their starting points.
+All children will receive Quality First Teaching and interventions led by trained teachers/support staff Emotional wellbeing supported through My Happy Mind and ELSA Strong parental support and engagement with school Barriers are quickly identified (academic or emotional) and appropriate interventions enable children to make progress at least relative to their starting points.
 Children will learn how to recognise and manage their wellbeing.